Design Engineering and Styling

 EMC Design for PCB Design for New Energy Vehicles

-Developing environmentally cleaner and more fuel efficient vehicles is transforming the automotive industry worldwide, particularly in China with its emphasis on new energy vehicles.
+This course is offered in China only and presented in Mandarin Chinese.
+Developing environmentally cleaner and more fuel efficient vehicles is transforming the automotive industry worldwide.
 There are many engineering challenges that must be addressed in designing effective new energy vehicles.
-The technical knowledge required to understand and make the right decisions with regard to powertrain architecture, powertrain controls, and energy management strategies is critical to success in this market.
-Thi…
+The technical knowledge required to understand and make the right decisions with regard to powertrain architecture, powertrain controls, and energy management strategies is critical to success in this mar…

 Classroom